 Aid In Detox

 Your body burns carbs for fuel during exercise (unless you’ve gone keto, which you can read about HERE).
 An unavoidable byproduct of this process is the creation of toxic compounds called glyoxals, which can damage cells and cause disease.
 An article in Biochemical Society Transactions reported that B1 (thiamine) helps break down glyoxals.
 It goes on to say that Western diets are low in B1 and high in sugar, which could result in high levels of glyoxals in the body.

-Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin for three months.
-The subjects were divided into two groups—one that took a high dose of the vitamin and one that took a low dose, intended as a placebo.
-Impressively, the subjects in both groups saw a 50% or greater reduction in headache frequency.
+Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin, magnesium, and feverfew (a flower) for three months.
+The subjects were divided into two groups—one that took a high dose of the mixture and one that took a low dose, intended as a placebo.
+Subjects in both groups saw a greater reduction in headache frequency.

 Another study in the Journal of Headache and Pain that followed children and adolescents on riboflavin found that 68% of subjects cut their headache frequency in half.
-In addition, the intensity of the headaches reduced by 21%.
+In addition, the intensity of the headaches was reduced as well.

 Promote Skin Health

 Man, do we wish we knew about this stuff in high school.
 A 2014 study in Dermatology and Therapy had 41 subjects with mild to moderate facial acne take vitamin B5 for 12 weeks.
 The result?
 The men and women enjoyed a significant reduction in blemishes—by as much as 68%.

 As you can see, each B vitamin offers special benefits, so aiming for one without the others would cause you to miss out on a lot of great nutrition.
 According to the University of Maryland Medical Center, getting only one of any of the B vitamins long-term can create an imbalance, so you may want to take a B-vitamin complex to cover all your B needs in one shot and in balanced amounts.